Projects

 Statement New Work

-There is a line that cannot be drawn connecting the present with the past.
+LOOKING FORWARD IN THE PASTThere is a line that cannot be drawn connecting the present with the past.
 It separates time from itself because all moments are ultimately destined to occupy both intervals.
 The internal movement between present and past – the ability of each time to be the other – makes the line of time untraceable and yet ineluctable.

 My work is haunted by the certainty that modernity existed at every point in history, and myths and fables are created and recreated in the everyday.
 My practise expresses a modernity that emerges as the legacy of the classical era but also from the materiality of the process of painting.
 The physical character of painting may be able to capture the grand narrative of human history but there will always be something unresolved and intangible in a line that cannot be mapped.